 Improve Curb Appeal

-If you really want to make your house stand out in Council Bluffs or Omaha, you have to make sure it looks good to buyers when they first pull up.
+If you really want to make your house stand out in Omaha or Omaha, you have to make sure it looks good to buyers when they first pull up.
 You have only one critical chance to create a great first impression, and curb appeal does that.

 Buyers see that outside of your home first, so you have to make sure the lawn and house exterior are in tip-top shape.
 Improving curb also yields a good return on time and money invested because it can increase your home’s value.
 When it comes to real estate, people do judge a book by the cover.